Snapshot (film): Plot

 Angela returns to the house she is sharing with Linsey and several other models, and is notified by her roommate Wendy that a man dropped off a bag of her belongings.
 When Angela goes to her bedroom, there appears to be somebody hiding under her bedcovers.
 Angela anxiously grabs some nearby scissors to defend herself, and then peels back her blanket to reveal a severed pig's head in her bed.

 Later, Angela is offered a modeling job in Fiji.
 While packing to leave, she hears the tune of an ice cream truck and spots one outside her window.
 Fearing that Daryl is stalking her, she attempts to leave unnoticed, but is confronted by him outside.
 Angela flees on foot and travels to the agency but finds the offices apparently empty.
 Before she can leave, she is confronted by Elmer, who tries to force her to pose for him.
-Realizing Elmer is obsessed with her, Angela attempts to fight him off, but a struggle ensues in which she lights him on fire, burning him to death.
+Realizing Elmer is obsessed with her, Angela attempts to fight him off, but a struggle ensues in which she sets him on fire, burning him to death.

 Daryl arrives at the agency and attempts to rescue Angela by knocking down the door, but is unable to.
-Angela then unlocks the room from the inside and rushes into Daryl.
-The pair evade the authorities and flee into a back alleyway behind the building.
+Angela then unlocks the room from the inside and runs headlong into Daryl.
+The pair evade the authorities and flee into an alleyway behind the building.
 Angela confronts Daryl about the pig's head left in her bed, but he responds with confusion, insisting he did not place it there.
 Suddenly, Madeline, driving Daryl's truck, collides with him, killing him instantly.
-A shocked Angela is hurried into the truck by Madeline, as Madeline tells her she will be late for her plane to Fiji.
+A shocked Angela is hurried into the truck by Madeline, who tells her she will be late for her plane to Fiji.